kochrt/kochrt.github.io/_posts/2017-12-03-xcode-progress-bar.md

 ---
 layout: post
+title: XCode Console Progress Bar
 ---

-## XCode Console Progress Bar
-I wanted to monitor the performance of a background process in an XCode app, so I wrote this little progress bar.
+I wanted to monitor the performance of a background process in an iOS app, so I wrote this little progress bar.
 It displays successive bars in the XCode console, which doesn't allow moving the cursor like a tradtional terminal, so output can't be overwritten.

 ```swift
 class ProgressBar {